ashish-koshy/rpi-k8-setup/ubuntu/README.md

 ***

-## Once you have exececuted the install script on every single node (including control plane), execute the following commands on the control plane to begin setting up your cluster :-
+## Once you have executed the install script on every single node (including control plane), execute the following commands on the control plane to begin setting up your cluster :-

 ## For initializing the control plane :